 I do not know if they have been observed yet, but they are there, and may have a component that is visible in wavelengths we can observe, if we know how and where to look.

 Are they wormholes?
 No, not in the Hollywood sense.
+By that I mean that everybody wouldn’t look fuzzy then get stretched into noodles, accompanied by psychedelic lights, then squirt out the back end looking like nothing odd just happened.
 They are, however, connectors of sorts, that are likely traversable by objects of roughly similar Dimensional Density.